Odonno/tagada/README.md

 **Be careful, this library is not production-ready yet.**

-Tagada is a lightweight framework to create a .NET Web API without effort.
+Tagada is a lightweight functional framework to create a .NET Core Web API without effort.
 And of course it tastes good.

 > For those who dream to make an ASP.NET Core Web API in one line of code